medha499/healthbot/README.md

 * Reliability & Monitoring

-* Conducted reinforcement-tuned experiments to improve reliability of responses.
+* Conducted reinforcement-tuned experiments to improve the reliability of responses.

 * Enhanced failure detection and fallback handling, ensuring safe and auditable AI outputs for clinical contexts.